awanderlyss/empire_co_api/README.md

 # start server
 $ nodemon
 ```
-If there are no errors in the terminal, we can now navigate in our browser to: http://localhost:8080/api to interact with our app.
+If there are no errors in the terminal, you can now navigate in our browser to: http://localhost:8080/api to interact with our app.

 ## Useage